 While aiding in durability, the thickness of this leash did prove to be cumbersome to our testers.
 The leash is stiff due to its thickness, and does not twist or bend as well as the other leashes tested.
 Also, the thick material makes it harder for those with smaller hands to hold while it's coiled up.
 Overall, we would recommend this leash for someone who values a sturdy leash above all else.

 Why You Should Trust Us

 For nearly every year of her life, Sarah has owned a dog.
 She's had tuggers, chewers, sniffers, snappers, and mellow dogs, amounting to thousands of walks.
-She knows what differentiates a good leash from a great leash, and can pick out things that may grow frustrating over time.
-Together with the help of her dog, Indy, as well as their friends (both dog and human), she used her knowledge of dog walking and training, as well as technical features, to diligently test each leash.
+She knows what differentiates a good leash from a great leash and can pick out things that may grow frustrating over time.
+Together with the help of her dog, Indy, and their friends (both dog and human), she used her knowledge of dog walking and training and technical features to test each leash diligently.
 Each leash was put through an extensive testing process, used on both Indy and the dogs of friends.
 That includes a Husky, a Vizsla, a Newfoundland, a Saint Bernard, and many other mixed-breed dogs.
 Leashes were then ranked based upon metrics such as feel (control, tug, fit), durability, features, and style.

 Analysis and Test Results

 Through thorough, side by side testing of an array of different dog leashes, we were able to identify the best dog leashes for a multitude of purposes.
 While some leashes are basic by design, others go all out to provide all of the features you may need while taking your canine companion for a stroll.
 Below, we highlight which models did best in our specific performance metrics.